royaltm/node-zmq-raft/README.md

 })
 // ...
 const seedPeers = ["tcp://raft-host-1.local:8047", "tcp://raft-host-2.local:8047", "tcp://raft-host-3.local:8047"];
-// seed peers are only here for initial discovery, ZmqRaftClient retrieves the actual peer list from any RAFT server it connects to initially const client = new raft.client.ZmqRaftClient(seedPeers, {secret: mySecret, lazy: true, heartbeat: 5000});
+// seed peers are only here for initial discovery, ZmqRaftClient retrieves the actual peer list
+// from any RAFT server it connects to initially const client = new raft.client.ZmqRaftClient(seedPeers, {
+                                  secret: mySecret, lazy: true, heartbeat: 5000});
-// keep the client instance through the lifetime of your application, so it can keep track of the cluster membership changes
+// keep the client instance through the lifetime of your application,
+// so it can keep track of the cluster membership changes

 async function requestUpdate(txData) {
   const serializedTxData = Buffer.from(JSON.stringify(txData));